Select a language:

 Refugee Assistance

-Refugee Cash Assistance (RCA) is cash assistance provided to individuals with refugee, asylee, or trafficking victim status who have been determined to be ineligible for CalWORKs or SSI/SSP and who have resided in the United States for no longer than 12 months from the Date of Entry.
+Refugee Cash Assistance (RCA) is cash assistance provided to individuals with Refugee, Asylee, Special Immigrant Visa holders (SIV), Cuban and Haitian entrants, Amerasians, or Victims of Human Trafficking status who have been determined to be ineligible for CalWORKs or SSI/SSP and who have resided in the United States for no longer than 12 months.

 Time Eligibility